This post contains affiliate links. Read my full disclosure.

 This counting book tells about a dinosaur finding various everyday items around his house.
 “Two big balloons tied to the bed, three toy trucks painted blue, green, and red.”
 Lots of rhyming, and opportunities to practice pointing and counting on each page!

-Whether you are looking for board books to add to your own home library, or you will be gifting books to a new baby, any of these books with rhythm, rhyming, and repetition are perfect choices!
+Whether you are looking for board books to add to your own home library, or you will be gifting books to a new baby, any of these board books with rhythm, rhyming, and repetition are perfect choices!